-- 1 From the watch face, press START.
+- 1 From the watch face, press \bigcirc

-- 2 Select Run or Bike.
+- 2 Select Map.

-- 3 Hold MENU.
+- 3 Press

-- 4 Select Navigation > Round-Trip Course.
+- 4 Select Navigate > Create a Course > Round-Trip Course.

+- 5 Select the activity you want to use while following the course.

-- 5 Enter the total distance for the course.
+- 6 Enter the total distance for the course.

-- 6 Select a direction heading.
+- Select a direction heading.

 The device creates up to three courses.
-You can press DOWN to view the courses.
+You can press O to view the courses.

-- 7 Press START to select a course. - 8 Select an option: - To begin navigation, select Go. - To view the course on the map and pan or zoom the map, select Map. - To view a list of turns in the course, select Turn By Turn. - To view an elevation plot of the course, select Elevation Plot. - To save the course, select Save. - To view a list of ascents in the course, select View Climbs.
+- 8 Press () to select a course. - 9 Select an option: - To begin navigation, select Go. - To view the course on the map and pan or zoom the map, select Map. - To view a list of turns in the course, select Turn By Turn. - To view an elevation plot of the course, select Elevation. - To save the course, select Save. - To view a list of ascents in the course, select View Climbs.